 So you need to learn about all of these things, develop your plan accordingly, and then execute it.
 This way, you’ll actually find a school that’s a good fit, determine how much it will cost, identify how much you need to save, how much aid you might receive, and get the full benefits of tax savings, having a team in place, and all the things a good college plan should include.

-On my EFC page, you’ll also find an easy-to-use calculator to estimate your expected family contribution, along with more information, tips, and quick links to videos and resources to help with your college planning.
+On my EFC page, you’ll also find an easy-to-use calculator to estimate your expected family contribution toward college costs, along with more information, tips, and quick links to videos and resources to help with your college planning.

 Registered Representative, Securities offered through Cambridge Investment Research Inc. a Broker/Dealer, Member FINRA/SIPC.
 Investment Advisor representative, Cambridge Investment Research Advisors, Inc., a Registered Investment Advisor.
 Baldridge Wealth Management and Baldridge College Solutions are affiliated.
 Cambridge and the Baldridge companies are not affiliated.
 10521 W Layton Ave, Ste 200, Greenfield, WI 53228.